Back To Blog

 If you’re looking to have a baby and are considered obese, it’s critical you endeavor to lose weight first.
 Whether you see a dietitian for a tailored diet or hire a personal trainer to help you lose weight through exercise, even losing a small amount of weight can greatly reduce the risk of complications both to you and your baby when you’re pregnant.
 Weight-loss surgery is also a highly effective option that could help you lose weight quickly as well as help you maintain a healthy weight long-term.
 What’s most important is that you are prioritizing both your health and your baby’s health throughout this journey.

 If bariatric surgery is what you decide to do, we can help!
 We’re a team of compassionate and experienced professionals with the core goal of helping you live your best, healthiest and happiest life.
 We would love nothing more than to help you prepare for bringing your baby into the world as safely as possible.
-Request an appointment with Denver Center for Bariatric Surgery.
+Request an appointment with Denver Center for Weight Loss and Bariatric Surgery.